What we do, and why

 So our goal is to help anyone in our community who needs it, when they need it, and without passing judgement or causing a loss of dignity.

-The Killarney Foodbank is governed by a volunteer Board of Directors comprised of five executive members (Chair, Vice Chair, Treasurer, Secretary and Operations Manager) and a number of members at large.
+The Killarney Foodbank is governed by a volunteer Board of Directors comprised of five executive members (Chair, Vice Chair, Treasurer, Secretary and Operations Manager) and a seven members at large.

 The Board meets once a month, and holds an Annual General Meeting each April.

-Any resident of Killarney and surrounding area - including foodbank clients - may be eligible to be a member of The Board.
+Any resident of Killarney and surrounding area - including foodbank customers - may be eligible to be a member of The Board.